 What better place, then, to erect these luxurious retreats for recharging the soul?
-The five villas sit immersed in the jungle on a private, secluded hillside - from which the sea views are astounding.
-Each is different in size and layout - there are three split-level houses for six or more, a pool villa for four, and a romantic treehouse for two - but all share the same indoor-outdoor design and modern decor, with gorgeous artwork and installations at every turn.
+The six villas sit immersed in the jungle on a private, secluded hillside - from which the sea views are astounding.
+Each is different in size and layout, ranging from 1-4 bedrooms, but they all share the same indoor-outdoor design and modern decor, with gorgeous artwork and installations at every turn, and glass walls that let sunlight pour in.
 You're very close to the beaches, shops and restaurants of Santa Teresa, but you'd never know it; the villas feel utterly peaceful, private and secluded.
 Have a massage in your living room, practice yoga on your balcony, or ask your private chef to rustle up a snack, then hit the beach to ride the waves.
 The pura vida (pure life) indeed.

-- The breathtaking sunsets and sea views from Villas Ebony and Ivory - you might even spot dolphins offshore if you're lucky
+- The breathtaking sunsets and sea views from the villas - you might even spot dolphins offshore if you're lucky

 - Meandering through town trying to pick from the multitude of excellent cafes and restaurants (over 100)

 - Riding the long breaking waves - private surfing instructors can be arranged

 - Seeing whales and turtles on the ferry/boat ride into town, as well as monkeys, exotic birds and iguanas from the villas

 - Cooking and dining outside to the sounds of the jungle - private chefs are available at all villas